obicho/ctoblog/content/bio.md

 Currently, he is the Founder at H Tech VIP, an AI consulting firm.
 Collaborating with a team of AI and data experts, he is reinventing the way we live and work.

 Prior to H Tech VIP, Cho-Nan spent almost a decade at fintech startups and mid-size companies as the Chief Technology Officer, building a track record of implementing strategic machine learning and technology initiatives for online lenders.
-As an early founding team member, he helped grow these businesses from the ground up and used technologies to manage credit risk and underwriting.
+As an early founding team member, he helped grow these businesses from the ground up and used AI technologies to manage credit risk and underwriting.

 Before his fintech days, he spent 4 years at *Sony*, building *blu-ray* technologies and digital media supply chains for major Hollywood studios.
 He has also worked as a Team Lead at *Ricoh R&D Center* in Shanghai.